neurodivergence/neurodivergence/README.md

 ![alt text](https://files.catbox.moe/h9epxr.png)

 dni:
-spiritualwhiteout or his friends, its pretty personal but as a person who is adult youre kinda irresponsible and traumatising. youre free to ask the reason i also have a private document if youre closed
+spiritualwhiteout or his friends, its pretty personal but as a person who is adult youre kinda irresponsible and traumatising. youre free to ask the reason. i have a private document if youre closed

 > anyways check out my art